ProcessEight/mage-titans-uk-async-php-talk/SCRIPT.md

 ## Slide 8

-Let's explore how we can use this concept to write programs.
+How can we use async to write better performing programs?
 We'll start with an example of how most programs work; A statement is issued, for example to connect to a database, read a file or connect to an API.

 Then the program has to wait until the results of that statement are ready - this stage is known as 'blocking' because the program is blocked.
+Execution can't continue until the results are returned.

-After the results have been returned and processed, only then can the program move on and execute the next statement.
+After the program receives and processes the results, only then can the program move on and execute the next statement.

 The program continues like this until the end of the program is reached.